nathandaddio/LazyConvex/README.md

 This will then utilise Gurobi's lazy constraints to dynamically approximate the value of the objective function.

 Has further functionality around adding starting cuts and warm starting at the root node.
+Also handles some of Gurobi's issues around posting heuristics to ensure that the best objective is updated properly.